marcossantosfl/restful-webcollege/README.md

 # restful-webcollege

-Restful webcollege is an api built with java, spring boot and hibernate.
+Restful webcollege is an api built with java, spring boot and hibernate (learnt from a tutorial).

 WebCollege was created to help some students to save their grade and subjects, and also it was implemented a task reminder.